Jonathan Schofield is given a pub and bar guide from the past and doesn't want to go back

 What the book reveals is that 1975 was a very, very odd place.
 The pubs and bars seem alternately plastic-bright or run-down and the food generally appears to be horrible – ‘you name it and chips’ is how the book describes the Nag’s Head grub.

-There are glorious looking pubs such as the Oxford on Oxford Road, where Felicini now sits, and there are grotesque boozers such as the 70s tat architecture of The Boardroom, where the custom ‘can be split roughly into two groups: young city centre groovers, and middle aged persons checking the place out’.
+There are glorious looking pubs such as the Oxford on Oxford Road, where an estate agent presently sits, and there are grotesque boozers such as the 70s tat architecture of The Boardroom, where the custom ‘can be split roughly into two groups: young city centre groovers, and middle aged persons checking the place out.’

 The classic pubs we know today all seem to have had good reputations back then; The Britons, The Pev, The Circus, The Castle.
 Thomas’s is criticised for early closing and poor drinks selection but is praised for its looks and conviviality.

 Some pubs have yet to reveal their qualities.
-The Marble Arch is a pub ‘where the interest almost ceases on entry’ and is described as the sort of place ‘that is very good if you want to watch TV’.
+The Marble Arch is a pub ‘where the interest almost ceases on entry’ and is described as the sort of place ‘that is very good if you want to watch TV.’
 The amazing interior of tile, mosaic and glazed brick under the ‘paper, paint and plastic’ has yet to be discovered.
 Why would anybody hide that glory?
 What was this distaste of the extravagant past?

 There's the Playground on Oxford Road: ‘A new disco pub.
 The visitor may well be diverted before reaching the bar by the male crowds surrounding the dance floor.
 There the lunchtime topless go-go dancer goes through her routine every fourth or fifth record.
 In the evening she is demoted to the basement Edwardian Bar where the all-pervading disco music, complete with mid-Atlantic disc jockey, numbs the mind.
 Her performance is confined to a small platform.
 She even suffers the indignity of operating her own spotlight.’